-SlideShare has become a widely adopted tool, especially amongst those of us in the tech industry.
+SlideShare has become a widely adopted tool, especially amongst those in the business sector.
 It allows you to easily upload and share presentations with your audience.
 For example, we utilize SlideShare to aggregate presenter’s slides each year at our annual conference ForumCon.
 That way, those who are unable to attend are directed to one place to find each speaker’s slides.

 Written by Hanna Fritzinger